quanted/qed_kube/README.md

 *   Node - The worker machine, vm or physical machine
 *   Pod - Smallest deployable unit, a container, in our case a Docker container.
 For horizontal scaling, the best container design pattern is the “one-container-per-pod” model.
 *   Replica Set - Controls the currently available number of pods, should one fail the Replica Set will create another pod so that the specified number of pods is maintained.
-*   Deployment - The desired state of the Pod and Replica Set.
+*   Deployment - Manages Pods and sets a Replica Set.
 *   Service - Abstraction that defines a logical set of Pods and their access policies
 *   Storage Class - Allows for declaration of ‘classes’ of storage
 *   Persistent Volume Claim - Abstraction of the Storage Class and is used by a Pod to mount a Volume.
+*   Statefulset - Similar to a Deployment, but maintains state for using persistent storage

 ### Requirements